artemchege/django-ecommerce/README.md

 How to run:

-Firstly configure your SMPT credentials (gmail config) in .env file in ecommerce folder.
+1. Сonfigure your SMPT credentials (gmail config) in .env file in ecommerce folder.
 Required variables:
 - EMAIL_HOST_USER=your_email
 - EMAIL_HOST_PASSWORD=your_password